Before We Get Into It

 Dreamlike Innovations was built on one belief: that the things you surround yourself with should be worth keeping.

 That means original art — not AI-generated, not clip art recycled through a bundle pack, not mass-produced and shipped from halfway across the world.
-It means products made with intention, by people who care about what they're making.
+It means products made with intention, by someone who cares about what she's making.
 It means being honest about where we fall short, what we're working toward, and why the standard we hold ourselves to is non-negotiable — even when it would be easier or cheaper to do otherwise.

 We're not a perfect brand.
 We're an honest one.
 And we believe that counts for something.